Federal common law: Congressional repeal of federal common law

 Federal common law is valid only to the extent that Congress has not repealed the common law.
 The Supreme Court has explained that, "when Congress addresses a question previously governed by a decision resting on federal common law, the need for such an unusual exercise of law-making by federal courts disappears."

 During the era when the Constitution was written, it was understood that common law was alterable by legislatures.
 For example, Alexander Hamilton emphasized in The Federalist Papers that the New York Constitution made the common law subject "to such alterations and provisions as the legislature shall from time to time make concerning the same."
 Thus, even when a federal court has authority to make common law, that law is subject to alteration by Congress.
 This principle finds expression in the first sentence of the Constitution: "All legislative Powers herein granted shall be vested in a Congress of the United States, which shall consist of a Senate and House of Representatives."

 Federal criminal common law

-In the Virginia Senate debate over ratification of the Bill of Rights, Senator George Mason objected to the words "Congress shall make no law" in the First Amendment, on the grounds that "arbitrary decisions of judges" might violate those same rights.
-However, the U.S. Supreme Court stated in the 1812 case of United States v.
-Hudson that there could be no federal criminal common law.
+Statutes enacted by the deliberative legislative process are the preferred source of American criminal law.
+Modern American criminal law reflects a variety of sources; some crimes existed at common law, while others that address modern problems like computer crimes are new.
+The Constitution prohibits ex post facto laws for states in Article I §10, the same as it does for Congress in §9, but there is no constitutional provision that outright prohibits courts from defining common law offenses.
+In Federal jurisdiction, the Supreme Court decision in United States v.
+Hudson (1812), held that federal courts had no jurisdiction to define new common law crimes.
+For federal crimes, there must always be a (constitutionally valid) statute defining the offense, jurisdiction of federal courts and the penalties.
+Although there is no Supreme Court decision prohibiting state courts from defining common law offenses, they have been rare, and the Model Penal Code and most states have abolished common law offenses.
+In a minority of states a reception statute may recognize the common law offenses that existed at the time the statute was enacted as punishable.